Miguel26-pixel/Projeto-Integrador/raspberry/README.md

 ### SETTING UP ENV VARIABLES

-Edit the .env file with the following information:
+Create a .env file inside the rpi/ directory with the following information:

 	SERVER_IP=<ip address of server> // use only if SERVER_HOSTNAME not set, specify port SERVER_HOSTNAME=<url of server> // use only if SERVER_IP not set, specify port